 Driving Legal AI Adoption in a Small Firm: Four Moves That Actually Work

-Many small firms assume “AI adoption” means a huge project with glossy decks and consultants.
+Many small law firms assume “AI adoption” means a huge project with glossy decks and consultants.
 In reality, the challenge is simpler and more human:

 • How do we help busy fee-earners see AI as a useful assistant, not a threat or a toy?